Experiencing the Australian Open: A Journey Worth Taking

 The Scale of Melbourne Park: A Tennis City

 The grounds operate like a campus — almost a city built entirely around tennis.
-Walking between outer courts, food areas, and practice courts takes real time - especially around 5 pm when the night session ticket holders enter the grounds.
+Walking between outer courts, food areas, and practice courts takes real time, especially around 5 PM when the night session ticket holders enter the grounds.

 On my first full day, I underestimated that size and missed Jannik Sinner’s practice by minutes.
 Lesson learned: planning matters!